actyralf/capstone-template-ffm-web-22-1/README.md

 npm run lint
 ```

-Please make sure that there are no linter errors when you deploy to Vercel.
-The
+Please make sure that there are no linter errors before pushing to Github.
+Your
-deployment will fail otherwise.
+pull requests will report failed code quality checks otherwise.

 ## Testing